Careers Education

 Noadswood contracts the services of a fully qualified and experienced Careers Adviser who is also a registered professional with the Careers Development Institute.
 This enables the school to provide independent and impartial Careers Education, Information, Advice and Guidance (CEIAG) to all students by the end of Year 11 in accordance with Section 29 of the Education Act 2011 and subsequent amendments.

-Mr Lewis is also able to encourage students with additional learning needs in accessing a range of activities designed to provide more vulnerable young people with a seamless and stress-free transition to post-16 education, employment or training.
+The Careers advisor, Mr Lewis, is also able to support students with additional learning needs in accessing a range of activities designed to provide more vulnerable young people with a seamless and stress-free transition to post-16 education, employment or training.

-Parents and/or Carers are also involved in this process where appropriate, with our Careers Advisor present at key events throughout the year, including options evenings and the annual Year 11 Careers Fair.
-Parents/carers are able to contact Gordon directly via epraise or email.
+Parents and carers are also involved in this process.
+Our Careers Advisor is present at key events throughout the year, including options evenings and the annual Careers Fair.
+Parents and carers are also email to contact Mr Lewis via email.

 glewis@noadswood.hants.sch.uk